PMArkive/SMEncounterRNGTool/README.md

 - Catchable Legendary Pokemon in SM: Tapus, UBs, Cosmog, Solgaleo, Lunala, Zygarde
 - Any Wild Pokemon appear in SM (Can be shiny)
 - Pokemon given by NPC (Can be shiny): Type:Null, Porygon, Aerodactyl
+- Fossil Pokemon (Can be shiny): Cranidos, Tirtouga, Archen, Shieldon
+- Crabrawlers underneath Berry Trees (Can be shiny)
 - Event Pokemon via Mystery Gift: Magearna, Munchlax, Machamp, lunar shiny Magikarp etc.

 ## Usage